How to Get the Best Deals on Textbooks and College Essentials

 There are a few stores we all think of when shopping for dorm items.
 They are listed below with strategies for shopping at each.

 Nobody has cooler stuff than The Container Store.
 Anything you buy there will be of exceptional quality and will last all through college and beyond.
 The drawback is that their items are not cheap.
-If you sign up for their college shopping before the end of July 2017, you can get your entire purchase 20% off.
-In addition all purchase over $75 are shipped free.
+Try to buy the more expensive items on sale (they rotate their sales on various products throughout the year.)
+In addition all purchases over $75 are shipped free.
 Whether you are ordering online or going to the store, check out Raise for discounted gift cards.
-Most of the cards can be instantly downloaded, so once you fill your cart, go to Raise and buy a gift card at a discount.
-There are currently cards for sale at a 5% discount, which would bring your discount to 25% off.
+Most of the cards can be instantly downloaded, so once you fill your cart, go to Raise and buy a gift card at a discount, then use the gift cards to pay for your order.
+Cha-ching!
+Instant savings!!

 If you have never been to IKEA, book a trip.
 It is like Disney Land for furnishing and organizing small (or large) spaces.
-Their furniture is of good quality and is amazingly cheap.
+Their furniture is of decent quality and is amazingly cheap.
 You will not beat their prices for so many items.
 They are a great spot for desks, tables, shelves, drawer units, rugs, and all things organizing.
-Bring along a discounted gift card from Raise.

 I wish summer would last forever.
 I love having my kids around the house, but back to school and the cost of back to school is inevitable.
 Knowing How to Get the Best Deals on Textbooks and College Essentials will protect your wallet while you stock up on the things your kids will need for the school year is a necessity!
 There are several ways to squeeze every penny out of each purchase.
 Make your best deal with coupons, sales, tax-free weekends, and apps, then search for a discounted gift card from Raise before you check out.